jatkin-wasti/docker_nodejs/README.md

 confident that it is working as intended we can use the `-d` flag to run in detached mode i.e. `docker-compose up -d` will allow you to still use the terminal after running it
+- We can also destroy any components created from a compose up command by running `docker-compose down`